InternetSociety/ose-documentation/ose-web-tls-1-3-apache.md

 2. Edit `options-ssl-apache.conf`

-3. Find the `SSPLProtocol` line and set it to the following (if it is not already set):
+3. Find the `SSLProtocol` line and set it to the following (if it is not already set):
     ```
     SSLProtocol all -SSLv2 -SSLv3 -TLSv1 -TLSv1.1
     ```